ronpang/WIZnet-HK_Ron/TCP/README.md

 File settings are required for Circuit Python coding - For more information, please refer adafruit's file settings. ([Information][link - boot.py])

 Example feature:

 DHT11 - Readings from DHT11 will be record in temp_humid.txt

 Added:
-1. SNTP - real time collected from DNS sever
+1. SNTP - Real time collected from DNS sever and will be record in temp_humid.txt

 [link-hercules]: https://www.hw-group.com/software/hercules-setup-utility